tigerfarm/arduino/Altair101/asm/programs/README.md

 # Writing Altair 101 Assembler Programs

 I wrote an assembler program that runs my laptop.
 It assembles source programs into machine byte code.
-Then, I use the assembler program to upload the code to the Altair 101 machine over a serial port.
+The assembler program has the option to upload the byte code to the Altair 101 machine over a USB serial port.
-The machine receives the code and loads it into the emulator's memory.
+The machine receives the bytes and loads them into the emulator's memory.

 My first programs are to test, study, and demonstrate the implemented Intel 8080/8085 opcodes.
-I have also started to develop programs to demonstrate the Altair 101 abilities.
+I have also wrote programs to demonstrate the Altair 101 abilities.
 To prove that Altair 101 is a true emulator, I can assemble and run the classic program, Kill the Bit.
 That was a celebrated accomplishment after months of work.